renzmann/renzmann.github.io/content/posts/003_random_echo_house/index.md

 > ...

-For the rest of the talk, she focuses on the problem of programming a class that can perform any selection of the following two transformations on the poem:
+For the rest of the talk, she focuses on the problem of programming a class that can perform two transformations on the poem:

 1. Randomize the order in which lines are added, so that the "rat that ate the cheese" might come before the "maiden all forlorn"